Ciaramella: Music from the Court of Burgundy – Yarlung’s 20th Anniversary Edition (download)

 Elliot Midwood, frequent executive producer and one of the principal equipment designers at Yarlung, offered to underwrite some of these 20th Anniversary releases.

 Johannes Ciconia, Guillaume Dufay, Johannes Pullois, and Alexander Agricola.
 Never heard of them?
 Don’t worry: after listening to this recording, you won’t forget them, and will find yourself awake at night, tapping your feet and dreaming about the dukes and ladies of Burgundy and their Renaissance court.
 Ciaramella recreates improvisations in historical style, bringing the practice of fifteenth-century jazz back to life.
-Ciaramella tuned to A=466 Hz for our recording.
+The ensemble tuned to A=466 Hz for our recording.
 The pitch varies slightly with temperature and humidity changes in Newman Hall and according to varied temperaments.
 Ciaramella generally employs just intonation, a tuning system favoring pure thirds and pure fifths.

 “The performances all have a life and energy that is so far removed from the turgid sounds of some other early music performances that one might think they inhabit different planets.
 This is the music of dance, of the love of life, of freedom and joy.
 Ciaramella makes this music come alive.
 And the recording quality just blows me away every time I listen.” –Rushton Paul, PFO